 Thank you for visiting my website, where you can learn more about what I want to do, as well as my background and accomplishments.

-I want to represent the residents of Pacific Grove, Pebble Beach, and the northern part of Carmel by the Sea and finally bring a resolution to our area’s water issues.
+I want to represent the residents of Pacific Grove, Pebble Beach, and Carmel Woods and finally bring a resolution to our area’s water issues.
 Getting us off of the Carmel River and past the state’s Cease and Desist Order has to be the first priority, though keeping water rates as low as possible has to also be a goal.

 The cities of the Monterey Peninsula have been arguing about water for decades, but it is our residents who have suffered because of that.
 Although some still argue against new sources of water, it has led to a situation where the state is forcing us to stop using excess water from the Carmel River and not allowing the installation of new water meters so that people can build homes on their property.
 It is a shame that people who have owned property for years can’t get a water meter installed because we don’t have a sufficient and reliable source of water.